carbonplan/carbon-removal-application/markdown/supplements/co2-utilization.md

-Application Supplement: CO₂ Utilization
+# Application Supplement: CO₂ Utilization

+_(Made available under a CC0 license)_

-(Only fill out this supplement if it applies to you) Feedstock
+_Only fill out this supplement if it applies to you_

+Feedstock
 How do you source your CO₂, and from whom?
 <100 words